TheoNorris/Josh-Leedam-Photography/README.md

 The same applies to my css which I have validated on [Jigsaw](https://jigsaw.w3.org/css-validator/)

 1. Navbar
-* Going through each of the pages, I cliked on each navigation bar link to ensure all pages worked individually.
+* Going through each of the pages, I clicked on each navigation bar link to ensure all pages worked individually.

 1. Social Media links
 * I went to the social media links on each of the pages and clicked on them to ensure they opened up in new tabs using 'target="_blank"'.